-Ged is Generator’s Events and Skills Development Coordinator, supporting artists through a programme of advice sessions, masterclasses, training, seminars, conferences and showcases that provide creative and professional development for UK talent.
-Ged also works on the organisation’s talent development programme ‘The Tipping Point’ and key North east new music showcase – Evolution Emerging.
+As well as the current Acting Talent Development Manger, Ged holds a key role in Generator’s Talent Development Team, supporting artists through a programme of advice sessions, masterclasses, training, seminars, conferences and showcases that provide creative and professional development for UK talent.
+Ged also works on the organisation’s key North east new music showcase – Evolution Emerging.

 With a background as a performer and organiser of diverse music projects he has enjoyed features on BBC Radio 1, Radio 2 and BBC 6 Music as well as the BBC Introducing Stage at Latitude Festival.
-In addition to this Ged has a strong track record in working on live events and has held production roles at London jazz Festival, Tramlines, Liverpool Sound City, The Great Escape and in the Performance Programming team at Sage Gateshead.
+In addition to this Ged has a strong track record in working on live events and has held production roles connected to BBC 6 Music Festival London jazz Festival, Tramlines, Liverpool Sound City, The Great Escape and in the Performance Programming team at Sage Gateshead.

 Jason is an experienced senior media executive with project leadership, senior marketing and business development experience, with a proven track record across a range of media and tech industries in both the private and public sectors.

 Specialist skills include multi-platform content, digital marketing, leveraging value from dormant IP, product development, business development, project management, partnership brokerage and deal flow.